 We prefer a minimum age of 18 years, although some younger patients can be operated on for corrective or reconstructive purposes.
-We are well aware of the difficult life faced by teenagers that are not considered to have “normal looks” by their peers – especially the consequences of being bullied at school.
-You are welcome to bring in your daughter or son for a talk about their future possibilities.
+We are well aware of the difficult life faced by teenagers that are not considered to have “normal looks” by their peers – especially the consequences of being bullied at school for overly large ears, nose, breasts etc. You are welcome to bring in your daughter or son for a talk about their future possibilities.

 Many patients in their 50’s and 60’s ask whether they are too old for Plastic Surgery.
 The general answer is you are NOT too old for surgery if you are in good health, and we see many patients of different ages transforming their lives with face, body and breast surgery.
 We have had plastic surgery patients as old as 80.
 You’re never too old to look your best!

 We only operate at Accredited Hospitals – To improve patient-safety measures and excellent care from fully-qualified medical and surgical staff, our major plastic surgery procedures are performed at accredited Hospitals.